efraim132/EasyNetworking/README.md

 # EasyNetworking
-Woke Fam

-Essentially this is to make networking code a little easier for my own projects.
+Designed to make socket based networking easier and faster